The CAP Theorem in DBMS

 - Consistency –

 Consistency means that the nodes will have the same copies of a replicated data item visible for various transactions.
-A guarantee that every node in a distributed cluster returns the same, most recent, successful write.
+A guarantee that every node in a distributed cluster returns the same, most recent and a successful write.
 Consistency refers to every client having the same view of the data.
 There are various types of consistency models.
 Consistency in CAP refers to sequential consistency, a very strong form of consistency.

 - Availability –

-- Partition Tolerant –
+- Partition Tolerance –

-Partition tolerance means that the system can continue operating if the network connecting the nodes has a fault that results in two or more partitions, where the nodes in each partition can only communicate among each other.
+Partition tolerance means that the system can continue operating even if the network connecting the nodes has a fault that results in two or more partitions, where the nodes in each partition can only communicate among each other.
 That means, the system continues to function and upholds its consistency guarantees in spite of network partitions.
 Network partitions are a fact of life.
 Distributed systems guaranteeing partition tolerance can gracefully recover from partitions once the partition heals.